 Qualifying for general registration

-You are eligible to apply for general registration in Victoria if you have been awarded a degree in veterinary science or medicine or a non-award qualification which is on the list of accredited qualifications published by the Australasian Veterinary Boards Council (AVBC) (PDF).
+You are eligible to apply for general registration in Victoria if you have been awarded a degree in veterinary science or medicine or a non-award qualification on the AVBC's list of generally recognised qualifications (PDF).
 For some degrees on the list, graduates must also have passed the North American Veterinary Licensing Examination (NAVLE).
-Applicants may also need to demonstrate their English language competency.
+Applicants may also need to demonstrate their English language competency per AVBC English language standards (PDF).

 If you are not sure you qualify for general registration, contact the AVBC at [email protected] or +61 3 9620 7844.